Sexually transmitted diseases display many different symptoms if they develop at all, and a lot of complications that go with them, including death.

 - HIV is usually spread through sexual contact, unsafe sex to be more exact.
-When infected, there is no specific symptoms for HIV infection, but there are complications like sudden weight loss.
+When infected, there are no specific symptoms of HIV infection, but there are complications like sudden weight loss.
 There is no cure.

 - Molluscum contagiosum can be detected as small bumped areas on the skin, it is treated with creams and cryotherapy.